American flag with green background

 Once you have registered and planned your voting strategy, research who will be on your ballot.
 While the Presidential election generates the most attention, local and state elections are also highly consequential.
 Use this tool to see who will appear on your ballot and research the candidates so you can make an informed vote.

-We must continue to monitor any restrictions on the right to vote and insist on fairly conducted elections.
 Our democracy requires our participation through exercising our right to vote and our diligence in expanding and maintaining that right for all.

 adapted from The Episcopal Church, Vote Faithfully website